When it comes to saving money and achieving financial success, many people find themselves held back by money blocks.

 heal and remove these money mindset blocks

 Hopefully now you understand what money blocks are and have identified some of your own, along with the common ones in this list.
 And I also hope you have an idea on how to release your money blocks!

 I think one of my best pieces of advice is to create some affirmations to remove your money blocks.

 Money affirmations will be particularly helpful for any beliefs which include you bringing yourself down, or finding an excuse of sorts.

-For example, points 1, 3 and 6 would be great money blocks to utilise affirmations with, as it is challenging a negative thought you have about yourself.
+For example, points 1, 3 and 6 would be great money blocks to utilise affirmations with, as it is challenging a faulty belief you have about yourself.